ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/imageHelp.md

 * People with visual impairments or visual processing disorders need *accessible text descriptions* of informative images.

-* Effective text descriptions of informative images can determine the extent to which users comprehend your document.
+* Effective text descriptions of informative images can determine the extent to which readers comprehend your document.

 * By understanding how to classify images, you will be able to determine whether an image needs an accessible text description and how detailed that description needs to be.